JustSomeCarbon/Dawn/README.md

 all of which must be installed.

 To compile Solace, clone the source directory, and perform `make` within the main `Solace/src` directory.
-Currently only tested on Linux/Unix systems.
+Currently only tested on Linux/Unix and Apple silicon systems.

 To run the Solace compiler, run the resulting object file called `solace` followed by the name of the source file to be compiled.